 The 900-year-old Tower of London (greatly expanded since William's time) is chock-full of British history and heritage.

 Now home to the British crown jewels, the Tower of London is a former royal residence, royal prison and royal execution site and well worth a visit.

-Learn why ravens have been kept here since Charles II in the 17th century, Traitors Gate and Bloody Tower with more pictures and history of the Tower of London on iNeTours.com)
+Learn why ravens have been kept here since Charles II in the 17th century, about Traitors Gate and Bloody Tower with more pictures and history of the Tower of London on iNeTours.com.

 King George III bought what was then Buckingham House in 1761.

 George and the next two monarchs mostly considered it a pied-à-terre, although one that they kept enlarging.